hiqdev/hipanel-core/docs/LocalHipanel.md

 4. make symlinks, see below (to be moved in hidev deploy)
 5. tweak `.env` (optional, should not be needed)
 6. setup database, see below
-7. `docker network create (hiapi or hipanel or hiam)-demo.hipanel.local`
+7. create all required networks and volumes with commands that docker will suggest
 8. `docker-compose up -d`

 ### Recommended hosts and IPs